UnterrainerInformatik/GameDevelopmentLinks/README.md

 # Practice

 ## Components
-This stuff here is ripped from our game.
+This stuff here is either directly ripped from our game or from other libraries.
 For you to take and use as you like.

 * [**Object Pool**](https://gist.github.com/guFalcon/39a24c1c0bba644a2ba3e03f53601632) - This is a lock-free object pool.
 One of the integral parts of a game-engines.
 * [**Collision Grid**](https://github.com/UnterrainerInformatik/collisiongrid) - Used in the broad-phase of collision detection.
 Faster than a Quad-Tree.
 Description is inside.
 * [**SplitStopWatch**](https://github.com/UnterrainerInformatik/splitstopwatch) - Want to debug timings and you like a pretty console-output using split-times, etc?
 Take this.
 * [**ThreadPool**](https://github.com/UnterrainerInformatik/threadpool) - Want to do async work but the methods you like to call all have different signatures?
 This is a very fast implementation of a fill-and-start thread pool.
 * [**Per Pixel Collision**](https://github.com/UnterrainerInformatik/perPixelCollision) - Want to know how to do matrix-transformations?
 Want to know if two textures collide with pixel-precision?
 Take this, but read the readme.md first.
 It explains why using this technique in a production environment is a bad idea.
+* [**XNA Examples - MonoGame Port**](https://github.com/DDReaper/XNAGameStudio) - An almost complete MonoGame port of the good old XNA examples from MS.

 ## Libraries
 Here you find game-engines, extensions, etc.